 We have been implementing plans to secure our water supply.

 During the Millennium Drought, severe water restrictions took a great toll on our daily lives and had a lasting impact on the economy and our liveability.
+To avoid this level of restrictions, we are working in collaboration with water retailers to manage our water supply.

 How you can take action